 If none of these actions work, you may want to file a formal sexual harassment claim.
 You can file your claim against the the employer, and the individual harasser in some cases.

 You can file a FEHA sexual harassment complaint with the Civil Rights Department (CRD).
 You must file a complaint within three years of the harassment.
 You can file a Title VII sexual harassment complaint with the Equal Employment Opportunity Commission (EEOC).
 You must file your charge within 300 days of the harassment.
 If you have exhausted all the administrative procedures of the CRD or EEOC, then you may be able to file a sexual harassment lawsuit in state or federal court.
 There may also be other legal remedies available to you.

 What If I Get Fired for Complaining?

 It is illegal under both FEHA and Title VII for an employer to retaliate or take negative employment action against a person who complains about sexual harassment either about her own harassment or about another co-worker.
 Retaliation may include firing, escalation of harassment, poor work assignments, negative performance evaluations, and denial of promotions or benefits.
 If an employer retaliates against someone for complaining about sexual harassment, the employee can file a claim under FEHA or Title VII.
-This claim must be filed within one year of any retaliation.
+This claim must be filed within three years of any retaliation.
 If the employee quits instead of being fired, she may be able to claim that she was “constructively discharged” if the work environment was so intolerable that any reasonable person would have felt forced to quit.